bbc/tams/docs/adr/0045-flow-init-segments.md

 * Neutral, because it doesn't allow for different init segments for different parts of the Flow
   * Note: It is not clear we have a real use case for this as a new init segment likely means a change to the technical parameters, which requires a new Flow in TAMS
   * Initial testing indicates common fMP4/DASH players do not support multiple init segments
+* Neutral, because extensions such as C2PA metadata should be supported as the sequence of init and media segments isn't changed
 * Bad, because the approach is somewhat unintuitive
 * Bad, because it may result in unexpected behaviour with existing TAMS implementations